MEET THE SENIOR TEAM

 Alan P. Kaufman, Senior Vice President, Technical Affairs

-Joan Lawrence, Vice President, Standards and Regulatory Affairs
+Joan Lawrence, Senior Vice President, Standards and Regulatory Affairs

 Meet Marian Bossard

-Ms. Bossard came to TIA in 1999 after spending five years in the exhibition management industry, first with an exhibit design firm and then Miller Freeman/United Media where she was Trade Show Operations Manager in their General Merchandise division.
+Ms. Bossard came to The Toy Association in 1999 after spending five years in the exhibition management industry, first with an exhibit design firm and then Miller Freeman/United Media where she was Trade Show Operations Manager in their General Merchandise division.
 Previously, she enjoyed a 16-year tenure in sales and customer service with Delta Air Lines.

 Ms. Bossard is a member of the Advisory Board to the Jacob Javits Convention Center and sits on the Trade Show Executive’s Gold 100 committee.
 She is proud of her work on the volunteer advisory board for the 2011 World Police and Fire Games, an Olympic style event that brought nearly 20,000 firefighters and law enforcement personnel from 70 different countries to New York City to compete in 65 sporting events.